 The next topic is specific to the provision of emergency medical services (EMS).
 Aspen Ambulance District provides all advanced life support (ALS) care and transport to definitive care facilities.
-There has been much discussion as to the role of AFPD in supporting pre-hospital care.
-AFPD has historically provided limited training and response to medical incidents, particularly severe incidents such as "CPR in progress."
-With the addition of paid personnel in the station, there is an increase in EMS operations discussions regarding training, certification, and incident response frequency.
+There has been a lot of discussion as to the role of AFPD in supporting pre-hospital care.
+AFPD has historically provided limited training and response to medical incidents, particularly severe incidents such as CPR in progress.
+With the addition of paid personnel in the station, there is increased EMS service delivery regarding training/certification and response frequency.
 The following graphic shows the perception of the current level of care provided by AFPD and the current internal perception of medical skill competence.